Skip to content

 How Are They Different?

 E-commerce accounts for 34% of B2B revenue globally (McKinsey, 2024).
-Whether you go headless, composable, or both affects how that revenue flows through your tech stack.
+Whether you go headless, composable, or both determines how that revenue flows through your tech stack.

-Headless answers the question: How does my frontend talk to my backend?
+Headless answers one question: How does my frontend talk to my backend?

-Composable answers the question: How do I assemble my entire commerce stack?
+Composable answers a different one: How do I assemble my entire commerce stack?

 Headless vs Composable: What Each CoversFrontend freedomBackend modularityVendor independenceAPI-first designIndependent deployBest-of-breedHeadlessComposableBar length = scope of coverage